 Round 11 Community Grants announced

-We've announced the latest recipients of our ongoing Community Grants Program, supporting grassroots organisations contributing to improving the social and environmental conditions in the communities in which we operate.
+Here are the latest recipients of our ongoing Community Grants Program, supporting grassroots organisations contributing to improving the social, environmental and economic conditions in the communities in which we operate.

 We’re excited to share that five incredible not-for-profit organisations have been selected as recipients of our latest Community Grants Program.